dsys/solidity-sigutils/API.md

 SignatureUtils.recoverAddresses(_hash, _signatures) `pure` `f0c8e969`

-**Recovers a list of addresses using a message hash and a signatures bytes array.**
+**Recovers an array of addresses using a message hash and a signatures bytes array.**

 Inputs